 Thank you to all the teams and supporters who joined us on Saturday, September 18th.
 Because of you, families and individuals in need will have access to life saving education, support groups, and patient assistance.
 Thank you for being the Rare Difference.
 We hope to see you at the 2022 Western PA Unite for Bleeding Disorders Walk taking place on Saturday, September 10, 2022 at the North Park Pool Lot!

 The funds generated from our Walk help the Western Pennsylvania Chapter of the National Hemophilia Foundation:

-Support families in need by offering assistance with medical bills, travel to and from the treatment center, knee/elbow braces and other medical devices
+Support families in need by offering assistance with medical bills, travel, knee/elbow braces and other medical devices.

 Provide medical ID jewelry to our members at no cost to them

 Provide local educational programming throughout the year

 Provide a support network to all our community members

 There is still time to earn prizes!

 You have until October 22, 2021 to raise money to earn these great prizes!
 We will begin reaching out to individuals who raised $250 or above on Monday, October 25th.
 If you have any questions contact Jessica at [email protected].